+Energizing Comfort also uses Active Ambient Lighting to provide a better experience.
 Active Ambient Lighting changes the vehicle’s ambient lighting as per the current drive mode.
 Moreover, it gives color feedback when using the vehicle’s climate control system, voice assistant, or other features.
-Energizing Comfort also uses Active Ambient Lighting to provide a better experience.
-That’s not all, it is integrated into the vehicle’s driver assistance systems, and so, it can complement their alerts with visual warnings.
+That’s not all.
+It is integrated into the vehicle’s driver assistance systems to complement their alerts with visual warnings.
 This also should be an optional feature in the EQS SUV.

 Burmester surround sound system

 A 710-watt, 15-speaker Burmester surround system teamed up with the MBUX displays will likely ensure that the Mercedes EQS SUV is always ready to entertain customers, particularly the audiophiles, in the most engaging way possible.
 It would please comfort-focused customers who desire peace on the go and when using ‘Energizing Nature’ programs that play the calming sounds of nature (forest, sea, rain, etc.) for relaxing.

 Wagener has hinted that the Mercedes EQS SUV won’t feature digital exterior mirrors.
 The Audi e-tron was the world’s first mass-market model to feature virtual exterior mirrors, and now, the Audi e-tron Sportback is also available with the same.
 Wagner told Autocar that virtual exterior mirrors are more aerodynamically efficient, but they aren’t a smart idea.
 They eat up so much power that they don’t make sense, “especially on electric cars,” the world-renowned car designer said.